freeradical13/freeradical13.github.io/index.md

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi include yeasts, molds, and mushrooms.
 Fingi break down organic material and recycle nutrients.
 [Yeasts][] are single-celled fungi.

+Fungi spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.

 Multi-cellular fungi form a network of tiny filaments called [hyphae][] which form tubular cell walls around the membranes of fungi cells.
 Hyphae are divided by walls called [septa][] (singular septum) unless the fungi are [coenocytic][].
 Hyphae form an object called [mycelium][] which invades the material the fungi is eating.